refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 \section appear Appearance of Window
 A window has an appearance.
 This appearance can be specified when a window is being created.
-To determine the appearance of a window there is a structure named nana::gui::appearance with a bool member for each feature with can be included or excluded in the "apereance" of the windows form.
+To determine the appearance of a window there is a structure named nana::appearance with a bool member for each feature with can be included or excluded in the "apereance" of the windows form.
-But in practical development is hard to describe the style of the appearance using the struct nana::gui::appearance.
+But in practical development is hard to describe the style of the appearance using the struct nana::appearance.
 If a form would to be defined without min/max button and sizable border, then

-    nana::gui::form form(x, y, width, height, nana::gui::appearance(false, false, false, true, false));
+    nana::form form(x, y, width, height, nana::appearance(false, false, false, true, false));

-This piece of code may be confused because of the 5th parameter of constructor from `nana::gui::form`.
+This piece of code may be confused because of the 5th parameter of constructor from `nana::form`.
 So the library provides a helper class for making it easy.
-For better readability and understandability Nana provides three templates classes to generate an appearance object: nana::gui::appear::decorate, nana::gui::appear::bald and nana::gui::appear::optional.
-Each provide an operator that return a corresponding nana::gui::appearance with predefined values.
+For better readability and understandability Nana provides three templates classes to generate an appearance object: nana::appear::decorate, nana::appear::bald and nana::appear::optional.
+Each provide an operator that return a corresponding nana::appearance with predefined values.

 \code
 namespace nana {namespace gui {